Asymptotic e-processes: Asymptotic supermartingales

 \section{Asymptotic supermartingales}

-We now proceed to generalize the theory of test supermartingales in an asymptotic context and relate it to our definition of asymptotic e-processes from the previous section.
-The general goal is to find sufficient criteria for e-processes that can be verified from simple assumptions, similarly to the fact that, in the nonasymptotic case, test supermartingales are e-processes.
-In particular, we are after conditions that are easier to verify than \cref{thm:characterizations asymptotic e-processes}\labelcref{item:characterizations asymptotic e-processes:iii}. \begin{definition}[Asymptotic supermartingale in $L_1$] Let $\filtration = (\filtration_{m,n})_{m,n\in\N}$ be a filtration array and $E = (E_{m,n})_{m,n\in\N}$ be a nonnegative process adapted to $\filtration$.
+We now proceed to generalize the theory of test supermartingales in an asymptotic context and relate it to \cref{def:asymptotic e-process}.
+The general goal is to find sufficient criteria for $r$-\glspl{saep} that can be verified from simple assumptions and used to find suitable sequences $r$, similarly to the fact that, in the nonasymptotic case, test supermartingales are e-processes.
+In particular, we are after conditions that are easier to verify than \cref{thm:characterizations r-SAEP}\labelcref{item:characterizations r-SAEP:iii}.
+We focus on \glspl{saep}, and leave the extension to \glspl{aep} for future work. \begin{definition}[Asymptotic supermartingale in $L_1$] Let $\filtration = (\filtration_{m,n})_{m,n\in\N}$ be a filtration array and $E = (E_{m,n})_{m,n\in\N}$ be a nonnegative process adapted to $\filtration$.
 We say that $E$ is an \emph{\glsfirst{asm}} (in $L_1$, for $\filtration$, uniformly in $\subsetProbaMeasures$) if there exists a nonnegative supermartingale $(S_n)_{n\in\N}$ for $\subsetProbaMeasures$ with respect to $\filtration_{\infty,\bullet}$ such that $E$ converges to $S$ in $L_1$ uniformly in $\subsetProbaMeasures$. \end{definition} We briefly discuss the relation between $S$, $E_{\infty,\bullet}$, and the question of whether this last process is a supermartingale.
 To simplify, we reason for a fixed $P\in\subsetProbaMeasures$ in the discussion.